opengovsg/engineering-practices/maintenance/maintenance.md

-# Maintenance standards
+# Maintenance guidelines

 Out of all the phases in a software development lifecycle, the maintenance phase is the longest.
-As OGP matures, there will be an increasingly long tail of projects that we will need to maintain.
+As OGP matures, there will be an increasingly long tail of projects that we will need to maintain in order to ensure application functionality and uphold security for our users.

 ## Documentation